 - Improve Prescription Drug Monitoring Programs by

-o Providing new federal support for states and localities to improve their PDMPs in order to improve data-sharing and implement other evidence-based prevention strategies related to controlled substances.
+- Providing new federal support for states and localities to improve their PDMPs in order to encourage data-sharing and implement other evidence-based prevention strategies related to controlled substances.

-o Directing HHS and the Attorney General of the United States (AG) to conduct a study on the effect of federal and state laws and regulations that limit the length, quantity, or dosage of opioid prescriptions.
+- Directing HHS and the Attorney General (AG) of the United States to conduct a study on the effect of federal and state laws and regulations that limit the length, quantity, or dosage of opioid prescriptions.